British Rail Class 769: Conversion and testing

-Initially, eight units were selected to be converted for Northern, with Porterbrook also marketing the Class 769 to other operators.
+Initially, eight units were selected to be converted for Arriva Rail North, with Porterbrook also marketing the Class 769 to other operators.
 In April 2017, the first two units to be converted, 319434 and 319456, arrived at Brush Traction's facility in Loughborough.
-The majority of the conversion work, including all major elements, has been carried out at Brush Traction Loughborough facility.
-On the initial eight trains converted, work such as reliability improvement, re-branding and other modifications have been undertaken by Knorr-Bremse Rail Services (KBRS).
-For all subsequent trains, all works other than core Flex conversion tasks are set to be performed by KBRS.
+The majority of the conversion work, including all major elements, was carried out at Brush Traction Loughborough facility.
+On the initial eight trains converted, work such as reliability improvement, re-branding and other modifications were undertaken by Knorr-Bremse Rail Services (KBRS).
+For all subsequent trains, all works other than core Flex conversion tasks were performed by KBRS.

 Testing of the first Class 769 towards securing type approval was originally planned to take place at the Great Central Railway in November 2017.
 Testing was later than expected but trials were underway in November 2018.